4rlm/scrub_db/README.md

 This is an example of scrubbing auto dealership urls.
 We only want URLs based in the US, and paths of the staff.
 Most of our URLs are good, but we want to confirm that they all meet our requirements.

 ### A. Pass in Scrub Criteria
-First step is to load your web criteria in hash format.
+First step is to load your Webs criteria in hash format.
 It's not required to enter all the keys below, but for those you are using, each key must be a symbol and be exactly the same as the ones below.
 The values must each be an array of strings.

 ```
 criteria = {